andrepucas/lp2_4XGame_p2_2022/README.md

 ![Units](Images/units_all.png "The 4 unit types")

 There are **4 unit types**, each with a different combination of behaviours.
-All units can move towards a map cell selected by the user, however not all move the same way.
+All can move towards a map cell selected by the user, however not all move the same way.
 As of now, there are 2 moving behaviours the units can adopt:

 + [Von Neumann]: ⇐ ⇑ ⇒ ⇓